gwatcha/audio-tags/README.md

     (adapted from Schaeffer's 'varied mass' qualifier)

-<a id="orged96c94"></a>
+<a id="org8c83d2a"></a>

-### TEXTURE

-Tags related to texture.
-Texture characterizes the 'sustain' of a sound object.

-1. INTERNAL DYNAMICS     :granular:transients:
+### INTERNAL DYNAMICS     :granular:transients:

 The pattern in the intensity of the sustained part of a sound.
 See [internal dynamics](https://www.sfu.ca/sonic-studio-webdav/handbook/Internal_Dynamics.html)

 1.  granular

     The sustained sound is made of [grains](https://www.sfu.ca/sonic-studio-webdav/handbook/Grain.html) e.g. a guiro

 2.  transients

     The sustained sound has [transients](https://www.sfu.ca/sonic-studio-webdav/handbook/Transient.html) - sudden and brief fluctuation in a sound.
     e.g. a record player that crackles

-2. QUALITY     :spacious:rub:vocal:scrape:diffuse:pure:buzz:fizz:hiss:harsh:warm:
+<a id="org609dcc6"></a>

+### TEXTURE     :morphing:steady:spacious:rub:vocal:scrape:diffuse:pure:buzz:fizz:hiss:harsh:warm:

-    The qualitative feel of the texture
+The qualitative feel of the sustained part of the sound

-3. CHANGE     :morphing:steady:

-    Textural qualities range / consistency of a sound object.

-<a id="org407c010"></a>
+<a id="orge320da4"></a>

 ### OBJECT VARIANCE     :chaotic:varied:nuanced: